-Diabetes is a disease, which can cause deep foot ulcers that take a lot of time and ressources to heal.
+Diabetes is a disease, which can cause deep foot ulcers that take a lot of time and resources to heal.
 Diabetic foot ulcers are among the most serious and cost-consuming complications in relation to diabetes.

-Numerous studies have shown that the size of the ulcers, including the depth, is one of the essential factors in a delayed healing.
+Numerous studies have shown that the size of the ulcers, including the depth, is one of the essential factors in delayed healing.

 In the Region of Southern Denmark, a nurse is able to treat the patients at home, and therefore they will avoid many trips to the hospital.
 With the aid of a 3D scanner, a specialist can monitor and guide the treatment.